meerkat999/ucosports/README.md

 * Open the terminal in the parent folder 'ucosports' and execute: 'mvn clean package -U' or create a maven task in your IDE with the same commands: Eclipse Run/Run as/ Maven build.../ and in Goals push the same commands.
 * Run ucosporst-run.bat and get fun.

-# SOON PROJECT PROPIERTIES: PORTS, URLS, POOLS, CONECTIONS.
+# SOON PROJECT PROPERTIES: PORTS, URLS, POOLS, CONECTIONS.

 -------------------------------------------------